 Dr. Alexander Graham was born in Clarkston, Scotland on the 17th of May, 1931, the second of two children born to George Sharp Graham and the former Elizabeth Greer Thompson.
 He had a sister named Margaret Graham.
 Dr. Graham attended school at Vale of Leven Academy in Scotland.
 After he became a physiotherapist, Dr. Graham immigrated to Canada in 1953 and he worked with children who had cerebral palsy with the Ontario Society for Crippled Children.
 He was sent to Kenora, Ontario in the fall of 1953 to treat polio victims.

 The following year, Dr. Graham began his medical studies at the University of Western Ontario.
 He became a member of the Medical School Honor Society and he was awarded the Hippocratic Society Gold Key for his four years of service on the Hippocratic Council.
 Dr. Graham was also the Class President.
 He graduated M.D. in 1960.

 Dr. Graham interned for 1 year at Montreal General Hospital.
 He assisted Dr. Harold Orr in Ridgetown for 6 months, before doing post-graduate studies in Obstetrics at the Royal Maternity Hospital in Glasgow, Scotland.

 Dr. Graham returned to Chatham-Kent in 1962.
 According to the 1963 Vernon’s City of Chatham Business Directory, his medical office was located at 225 Queen Street.
 Eventually Dr. Graham joined a medical practice with Dr. Blake Barlow, Dr. Jim Jenkin, Dr. Thomas L. Walker and Dr. Austin MacDonald to form the first group practice in Chatham.

 Dr. Graham married Joan Eleanor Playfair in Ottawa on the 7th of June, 1958.
 Mrs. Graham was born in Ottawa on the 25th of August, 1937.
 She was the youngest of 2 daughters born to Walter Keith Playfair and the former Zella Amelia Morgan.
 Her father was a funeral director and her sister’s name was Ann Elizabeth Playfair.
-Mrs. Graham was a graduate of the University of Western Ontario.
+Mrs. Graham graduated from the University of Western Ontario with a B.A. in 1958.

 Dr. and Mrs. Graham had 3 children; Keith, Robin and Bradley.